techgrounds/techgrounds-JarBanf/03_Security/04_passwords.md

 ### Result
 **1. Find out what hashing is and why it is preferred over symmetric encryption for storing passwords.**

+Hashing is the process of converting data (text, numbers, files, or anything) into a fixed-length string of letters and numbers.
+Data is converted into these fixed-length strings, or hash values, by using a special algorithm called a hash function.

+For example, a hash function that creates 32-character hash values will always turn text input into a unique 32-character code.
+Whether you want to generate a hash value for the word "Techgrounds" or for the entire works of Shakespeare, the hash value will always be 32 characters long.

+Hashing is a one-way process that can't be directly reversed to obtain the original input value (for example username and passwords).
+Symmetric encryption is based on the use of an encryption key and is a reversible operation.
+Anyone possesing the key can decrypt an encrypted value to obtain the original value.

+When companies store user data (for example username and passwords), they can apply hashing algorithms to ensure that the information stays private, even if they suffer a data breech.

 **2. Find out how a Rainbow Table can be used to crack hashed passwords.**